Hrithik-C-A/celebrity-face-detector/README.md

 ```

-Go to the project frontend directory, install dependencies and start the server
+Go to the project frontend directory, install the dependencies and start the server

 ```bash
   cd frontend